SARADA'S Greek Mountain Tea

 - Is SARADA'S Greek Mountain Tea good for the Colorado Front Range?

-- Yes.
-SARADA'S Greek Mountain Tea is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, SARADA'S Greek Mountain Tea is a well-suited perennial for Colorado's Front Range.

 - How big does SARADA'S Greek Mountain Tea get?